TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

     └── templates/
 ```

-Add the following lines to each file.
+and add the following to each specified file.

 *chain.service.js*
 ```javascript